danuddara/guest-book-react/README.md

 choose `Yes` and hit enter and that should run and create the database tables.

-# Build front end
+# 2. Build front end
-run the following command
+run the following command.
 - `Yarn install`
 - `Yarn build`

-# Running the App
+# 3. Running the App
 Please install the symfony cli
 `symfony server:start`